16 Accessing Ancient Metagenomic Data

 As in note above sometimes not all citation information can be retrieved using web APIs, so you should always validate all citations of all data you have downloaded are represented.

-If you’re less of a GUI person and consider yourself a command-line wizard, you can also use the AMDirT convert command instead of the GUI version.
+If you’re less of a GUI person and consider yourself a command-line wizard, you can also use the AMDirT download and AMDirT convert commands instead of the GUI version.

-Make a new directory called gui, and change into it
+Make a new directory called cli, and change into it.

 In this case you must supply your own filtered AncientMetagenomeDir samples table, and use command line options to specify which files to generate.

-AMDirT convert -o . --bibliography --librarymetadata --curl --eager ../ancientsinglegenome-hostassociated_samples_Muhlemann2020_Norway.tsv ancientsinglegenome-hostassociated
+AMDirT convert -o . --bibliography --curl --eager --libraries AncientMetagenomeDir_filtered_libraries_capturedonly.tsv ancientsinglegenome-hostassociated_samples_v24.03.0_filtered.tsv ancientsinglegenome-hostassociated

-You should see a few messages saying Writing <XYZ>, and then if we run ls, you should see the same resulting files as before with the GUI!
+You should see a few messages saying Writing <XYZ>, and then if we run ls, you should see the same resulting files starting with AncientMetagenomeDir_ as before with the GUI!

 ls